sirkaushalkumar/sirkaushalkumar/README.md

 ### Hi there 👋

 I am **Kaushal Kumar**.
-I am currently working as a Business Analyst at Tata Consultancy Services.
+I am currently working as an IT Analyst at Tata Consultancy Services.

 I love reading content on Internet and watch Netflix Shows in free time.